 Different types of dial-up modems are as follows:

 - External Modem

 External Modem: it is a stand-alone device that is attached to a serial port such as RS-232 on a computer with a telephone line.

 Internal Modem: it is a card inserted into an expansion slot on the motherboard.

-Wireless Modem: it is used to access the Web without wire form notebook and handheld computers, cellular phones and other mobile devices.
+Wireless Modem: it is used to access the Web without wire from notebook and handheld computers, cellular phones, and other mobile devices.

 ISDN & DSL Modems

 The modem used with ISDN and DSL is called ISDN and DSL modems.
 A digital modem sends and receives data and information to and from digital telephone lines like ISDN and DSL.